mobizt/Firebase-ESP8266/src/README.md

 **queueInfo.isQueueFull()**, determine whether Error Queue Collection is full or not.

-**queueInfo.dataType()**, get string of the Frebase call data type that being process of current Error Queue.
+**queueInfo.dataType()**, get a string of the Firebase call data type that being process of current Error Queue.

-**queueInfo.method()**, get string of the Firebase call method that being process of current Error Queue.
+**queueInfo.method()**, get a string of the Firebase call method that being process of current Error Queue.

-**queueInfo.path()**, get string of the Firebase call path that being process of current Error Queue.
+**queueInfo.path()**, get a string of the Firebase call path that being process of current Error Queue.

 ```C++